 Until Then, How Can WE Battle Motion Sickness?

-- When you turn in-game, lock your eyes on one point.
+- When you turn in-game, lock your eyes to one point.
 This is actually quite interesting.
 Some people report that they didn’t get any motion sickness until other people started to complain about it in forums.
 They were naturally immune because they didn’t pay attention to it.
 And the method our brain automatically uses is looking at one spot while your body (in-game char) moves.
 Same happens in real life, our eyes are not parallel with our body rotation.

 - Move the character at the slowest speed.
 It can usually be done if you lower your FOV.
 But you know how people love their high FOV.
 To reduce nausea, making your character move more slowly does help a lot.
 If the game has some character speed options, it would be even better.

 - Take breaks.
 When we play video games, you don’t even notice how fast time flies by.
 That is why it is recommended to take frequent breaks, so you don’t get a headache or get sick.

 - Close your eyes when the camera is not controlled by head movements.
 Sounds silly but it truly might help since motion sickness is eventually tied to a misunderstanding between body and brain.
 The body thinks you are moving, and your brain doesn’t.

 - Don’t play games that make you sick.
 An obvious one, but since it does depend on how well the game was optimized for VR, blame can be put on developers to some degree.
 Choosing the right games to play might help.

 - Make sure the Oculus Rift is correctly calibrated for your eyes.
 When you play games, you might get blurriness and you don’t know how to fix it.
 That is probably due to your IPD being too narrow or too wide and isn’t calibrated accordingly.
 That can also be a reason that gives you headaches, and in the end, motion sickness.